dojoengine/dojo/README.md

 # dojo-beta

 Dojo is a toolchain for developing onchain games on Starknet.
-It implements an Entity Component System and
+It implements an Entity Component System heavily inspired by the [Bevy engine](https://bevyengine.org/).

 ## Getting Started
 ### Prerequisites